 - Improve concentration as well as body awareness.

-- It is arm balance yoga posture that will tone the shoulders and core and strengthens the wrists, arms, shoulders, chest, hips, and legs.
+- It is an arm balance yoga posture that will tone the shoulders and core and strengthens the wrists, arms, shoulders, chest, hips, and legs.

 - Regular practicing stimulation for digestion.